-The unemployment rate in the US is at 8.4 percent, which means there are roughly 13.55 million people who are currently unemployed.
-And yet, many companies have job openings that aren’t able to be filled, especially in manufacturing.
-There has been a labor shortage in manufacturing for quite a while, and Deliotte estimates that this labor shortage will be at 2.4 million by 2028.
+The unemployment rate in the United States stands at 3.6 percent, which means there are roughly 5.9 million people who are currently unemployed.
+Despite the vast improvement in the unemployment rate in the last twelve months, many companies have job openings they still cannot fill, especially in manufacturing.
+There has been a labor shortage in manufacturing for quite a while.
+Current estimates put the shortfall at 2.4 million by 2028.

 So how can organizations approach the retention of employees?
 Is this just an HR problem or is it a problem with the entire organization?

 1. Recruit at All Employment Levels, Especially Frontline Leaders

 In the past, whenever an organization needed to hire frontline employees, they would simply put out notices and hope for the best.
 The whole process is very passive.
 Put up a job notice and see who comes through the door.
 And many companies have not changed the way they hire frontline employees.

 It is common for companies to recruit at higher levels for salaried positions, but they rarely solicit potential frontline employees.
 With a high turnover rate, it becomes a revolving door.
 A survey by Jobvite found that 33% of employees quit within the first 90 days.
 When companies are more active in the recruiting process, they can find the talent that is a good fit for frontline positions and have a better chance of retaining them.

 Organizations also need to realize that recruiting is not simply a function of HR, and direct supervisors and managers need to be just as much a part of the hiring process as anyone else.

 2. Focus on Making Employees Better by Investing in Training and Development